anssikulotie/BansheeTap/README.md

 Ensure your device is on the same network as your computer.

 ## APK Version
-APK can be downloaded from my Google Drive for testing purposes: https://drive.google.com/file/d/1OJt7HEuqeh9-lHn7vw6ud-dIlnj98CHd/view?usp=sharing
+APK can be downloaded and installed from Expo Dev for testing purposes: https://expo.dev/accounts/akulotie/projects/BansheeTap/builds/b84b1e71-cf01-4aa3-a67a-e32dfa196975
 (Note that Firebase access is not public and you are not able to view your data.
 Firebase access is provided for specific persons only)